Labour government, 1964–1970: Social Services and welfare

 The new Supplementary Benefit scheme included a fixed basic weekly rate that those with an income below this level would now have a right to claim, while extra payments were made available on a discretionary basis for additional needs.
 To the basic requirements an allowance was added for rent.
+The scheme also allowed for payment of benefits in kind, together with an extra allowance for expenses that were connected with sub-letting; with a higher allowance where the accommodation was furnished and heat and light were provided, and a lower allowance for unserviced and unfurnished accommodation.
+As noted by one study, in assessing the changes brought about by the supplementary benefit scheme:

+The innovations were in the express provision of a specific entitlement to supplementary benefits; the introduction of a long-term addition for certain groups which has since 1973 been included in the basic scale rate for all but the unemployed, and the simplification of procedures for claiming benefits.

 In 1966, the period for which flat rate unemployment benefit was payable was extended to twelve months, while the earnings limit for pensioners was extended.
 A long term addition of 9 shillings (which was subsequently increased to 10 shillings) a week was provided for the allowances of all pensioners and for the long term sick, while the real value of most existing benefits was increased, (such as family allowances, which were substantially raised in 1967 and 1968) with benefits rising at roughly the same rate as salaries over the course of the first Wilson government, while family allowances were significantly increased.
 By 1969, family allowances were worth 72% more in real terms to a low income family with three children than in 1964.
 The single pension was raised by 12s 6d in March 1965, by 10s in 1967 and by a further 10s in 1969.
 From April 1964 to April 1970, family allowances for four children increased as a percentage of male manual workers aged 21 and above from 8% to 11.3%.
-A “clawback” mechanism was also devised under which family allowances were raised, which would (as noted by one study) “be recouped from better-off households” by a reduction in child tax allowances.
+A "clawback" mechanism was also devised under which family allowances were raised, which would (as noted by one study) "be recouped from better-off households" by a reduction in child tax allowances.
 In addition, the First Wilson Government kept the old age pension rising roughly as fast as average earnings during its time in office.
 The government, according to one study, "through a series of ad hoc annual upratings, generally maintained the value of benefits in relation to earnings."